Sushiscript/sushiscript/docs/language-specification.md

 _TODO: Explain interpolation in later section and add a link here_

-In lexical analysis, interpolations create a new context and suspend the previous recognizing sequence, typically used in [string literal](#2.6.3 String), [path literal](#2.6.4 Path) and other syntax structures.
+In lexical analysis, interpolations create a new context and suspend the previous recognizing sequence, typically used in string literal (see 2.6.3), path literal (see 2.6.4) and other syntax structures.

 ```
 <interpolation> = '${' ... '}'